By Pamela Phillips

 A common theme we find is an over-reliance on spreadsheets.
 If you are scaling up, or making plans to sell your business, but are still using spreadsheets to run it, then now is the time to consider moving away.

 - Accounting records This is an absolute no in our (expert) opinions!
 We believe it is so important that accounting records are properly maintained on proper accounting software that we only work with clients who keep their records on Xero.

 - Budgets and Cashflow forecasts.
-Not as bad as using it for your accounting records but did you know there is software out there that will integrate with Xero and help you do your budget and cashflow for you such as Futrli or Fluidly.
+Not as bad as using it for your accounting records but did you know there is software out there that will integrate with Xero and help you do your budget and cashflow for you such as Futrli or Float.

 - Timesheet tracking.
 If this is you, take a look at our blog that compares Harvest, Xero Projects and Workflowmax all of which will do this better than a spreadsheet.

 - Profitability tracking Xero tracking categories does this well.

 - Sales Pipeline.
 This is not a bad one to do with a spreadsheet but be mindful of the issues noted below.